 Keep bread away from damp or airy locations by wrapping it in a cloth or tea towel and store in a bread box.
 Bread continues to release water when cold so avoid plastic wrap or zip-top bags.
 Fully-sealed solutions speed up moulding.
 For bread to keep for more than two or three days, place it in the freezer.

-Double wrap it in plastic bags and put it in the freezer.
+Double-wrap it in plastic bags and put it in the freezer.
 Even store-bought bread containing preservatives turns mouldy within a month.
-Freezing reduces water loss and pauses starch retrogradation to keep bread lasting for longer.
+Freezing reduces water loss and pauses starch retrogradation to keep bread lasting longer.

 Bread stored in the fridge is unlikely to turn mouldy but will become hard and unpalatable in a matter of hours.
 Storing bread in the fridge will not extend freshness.
 If you wish to keep bread after its use-by date, use the freezer.